 Under federal securities laws, the Company's directors, certain officers, and persons holding more than 10% of the Common Stock of the Company are required to report, within specified monthly and annual due dates, their initial ownership and any subsequent changes in ownership to the Securities and Exchange Commission.
-The Company is required to describe in this Proxy Statement whether it has knowledge that any person required to file such report may have failed to do so in a timely manner.
-Based upon reports furnished to the Company and written representations and information provided to the Company by the persons, the Company believes that during fiscal 1999, all such persons complied with all applicable filing requirements, except that there were three transactions in January 1999 by family trusts of which Burton C. Borgelt is a co-trustee which were not timely reported.
+The Company is required to describe in this proxy statement whether it has knowledge that any person required to file such report may have failed to do so in a timely manner.
+Based upon reports furnished to the Company and written representations and information provided to the Company by the persons, the Company believes that during fiscal 2000, all such persons complied with all applicable filing requirements, except that the Company determined that the phantom stock granted to directors pursuant to the Directors Deferred Compensation Plan described in this proxy statement had not been included in their year-end reports.
+As a result, the following directors have filed amended year-end reports with respect to the exempt grant of phantom stock in each of the years from 1997 through 2000: Douglas K. Chapman, Michael J. Coleman, C. Frederick Fetterolf, Edgar H. Schollmaier and W. Keith Smith.
+Burton C. Borgelt and Cynthia P. Danaher have filed amended year-end reports with respect to the exempt grant of phantom stock in 1999 and 2000.

-STOCKHOLDER PROPOSALS FOR 2001 PROXY STATEMENT
+STOCKHOLDER PROPOSALS FOR 2002 PROXY STATEMENT

-Stockholder proposals that are intended to be presented at the Company's Annual Meeting of Stockholders to be held in 2001 must be received by the Company no later than December 21, 2000, and must otherwise comply with Rule 14a-8, in order to be included in the proxy statement and proxy relating to that meeting.
+Stockholder proposals that are intended to be presented at the Company's Annual Meeting of Stockholders to be held in 2002 must be received by the Company no later than December 20, 2001, and must otherwise comply with Rule 14a-8, in order to be included in the proxy statement and proxy relating to that meeting.

-The Company's By-Laws provide that advance notice of stockholder-proposed business to be brought before an Annual Meeting of Stockholders must be given to the Secretary of the Company not less than 60 days in advance of the date of the mailing of materials regarding the prior year's Annual Meeting, which mailing date is identified on the Chairman's letter at the front of this Proxy Statement.
+The Company's By-Laws provide that advance notice of stockholder-proposed business to be brought before an Annual Meeting of Stockholders must be given to the secretary of the Company not less than 60 days in advance of the date of the mailing of materials regarding the prior year's Annual Meeting, which mailing date is identified on the Chairman's letter at the front of this proxy statement.
 To propose business for an Annual Meeting, a stockholder must specify in writing the business desired to be brought before the Annual Meeting and the reasons for conducting such business at the Annual Meeting, the proposing stockholder's name and address, the class and number of shares beneficially owned by the stockholder, and any material interest of the stockholder in such business.
-In order to be brought before the 2001 Annual Meeting, stockholders must notify the Company in writing, in accordance with the procedures set forth above, of any stockholder-proposed business no later than February 19, 2001.
+In order to be brought before the 2002 Annual Meeting, stockholders must notify the Company in writing, in accordance with the procedures set forth above, of any stockholder-proposed business no later than February 17, 2002.